-At the end of the Triassic period – roughly 205 million years ago – episodes of volcanism resulted in the uplifting of the valley and weathering of the soil formation.
-Through these episodes, mountains were built by rivers, and due to the movement of the earth, the shallow sea shifted inwards.
-By roughly 170 million years ago, the sands stopped being deposited.
-However, around one million years ago, studies found that mountains formed during the Pliocene Epoch as part of the Kosciusko Uplift.
+Here’s the science bit.
+At the end of the Triassic Period – roughly 205 million years ago – various volcanic eruptions resulted in the valley being lifted.
+Mountains were formed by the resulting rivers and, due to the movement of the earth, the shallow sea shifted inland, depositing as it went.
+The deposits finished roughly 170 million years ago, but it was only around one million years ago that the mountains were formed during the Pliocene Epoch, due to a geological phenomenon known in this case as the Kosciusko Uplift.

-Come 1788, Governor Phillip originally named the formations Carmarthen Hills and Landsdowne Hills; however, it wasn’t long after this that the iconic blue haze was spotted, resulting in the change of name to the Blue Mountains.
-The blue haze is created by the oil from the abundance of eucalyptus trees combined with the dust particles, water vapour and the rays of light that shine across the region.
-However, due to rough terrain and a lack of resources, it wasn’t until gold was discovered in the Bathurst district during the 1850s that the mountains began to see travellers passing through the developing region.
-By 2000, the Greater Blue Mountains were announced as a UNESCO World Heritage Area.
+In 1788, Governor Phillip named the formations Carmarthen Hills and Landsdowne Hills – but soon after people started to notice the unmistakable blue haze, and the name was changed to the Blue Mountains.
+The haze is created by oil produced by the area’s abundance of eucalyptus trees combined with dust particles, water vapour and rays of sunshine.
+Despite this rather majestic spectacle, the area’s rough terrain and a lack of resources meant that it wasn’t until gold was discovered in the Bathurst District during the 1850s that the mountains began to see travellers passing through.
+By 2000, the Greater Blue Mountains were declared a UNESCO World Heritage area.

-Although Governor Phillip seemed to be the pioneer, naming the Blue Mountains, it is the Australian Aboriginals who were the first to inhabit the region.
-To the Gundungurra people, the creation story tells of the epic battle between the Mirigan and Garangatch (half fish and half reptile).
+Although Governor Phillip officially named the Blue Mountains, it is the Australian Aboriginals who were the first to inhabit the region.
+The Gundungurra people – whose traditional lands include present day Goulburn and the Southern Highlands – explain the formation of the land with a creation story depicting the intense battle between the Mirigan and Garangatch (half fish and half reptile).

-Travelling through the Blue Mountains National Park, there is plenty to see and do, from heading to Bluff Lookout to taking a zig-zag walk through the Zig Zag Walking Track and exploring the ruins of the Old Pilgrim Inn.
-At the foot of the Hawkesbury Lookout, you can find a well-preserved ancient rock carving that is commonly known as ‘the flight of the Great Grey Kangaroo’.
-With the abundance of falls, lookouts and rainforests that will take you into the Blue Mountain Botanic Gardens to explore, there are also some attractions nearby the park, including the Railway Museum, the Springwood Golf Course and many galleries.
+If you’re travelling through the Blue Mountains National Park, you’ll find plenty to see and do, including the trek to Bluff Lookout, pleasant Zig Zag Walking Track and ruins of the Old Pilgrim Inn.
+At the foot of the Hawkesbury Lookout, you can find a well-preserved ancient rock carving that is commonly known as the Flight of the Great Grey Kangaroo.
+With an abundance of falls, lookouts and rainforests leading to the Blue Mountain Botanic Gardens, you’ll also find plenty of worthwhile attractions just outside the park, including the Railway Museum, the Springwood Golf Course and many galleries.

-One of the most iconic and most spectacular landmarks in this region is the Three Sisters.
-Located at Echo Point Katoomba, the Aboriginal legend behind this rock formation states that three sisters in the Katoomba tribe fell in love with three brothers from the neighbouring Nepean tribe.
-As tribal law forbid them to see each other, the brothers caused a large battle resulting in a witch doctor turning the girls into stone to protect them from the battle, with the intention to reverse the spell upon conclusion of the battle; however, he too was killed, resulting in the three sisters forever frozen in time.
+One of the most spectacular landmarks in the region is the Three Sisters at Echo Point Katoomba.
+The Aboriginal legend behind this rock formation states that three sisters in the Katoomba Tribe fell in love with three brothers from the neighbouring Nepean Tribe.
+Tribal law forbade them to see each other, so the brothers waged a large battle in protest.
+A local witch doctor turned the girls to stone to protect them, intending to reverse the spell when the battle was over – but when he was killed in the fighting, the three sisters were doomed to be forever frozen in time.

 Your ultimate one-stop shop at Lookout Echo Point is the Milkbar.
-Serving breakfast, lunch and delights for your afternoon journey, you can enjoy homemade freshly baked sandwiches, pastries, pies, ice cream and donuts.
+Serving breakfast, lunch and takeaway delights for your afternoon journey, you can enjoy home-made, freshly baked sandwiches, pastries, pies, ice cream and doughnuts.
 Whether you dine in or take your food to the nearby Three Sisters, there’s no place more convenient.

-Perched on the edge of the National Park, Echoes Restaurant & Bar boasts up to 80 kilometres of panoramic views of the Jamison Valley.
-Whether you’re stopping by for a casual lunch or dinner, the award-winning combination of fine dining and location serves both fresh and local Australian cuisine all with an Asian twist.
+Perched on the edge of the National Park, Echoes Restaurant & Bar boasts incredible sweeping views of the Jamison Valley.
+Whether you’re stopping by for a casual lunch or dinner, the award-winning combination of fine dining and location is rather spectacular.
+The menu is filled with fresh, local Australian cuisine, all with an Asian twist.

-The award-winning hostel of the Blue Mountains YHA sleeps up to 200 guests in the comfort of a log fire during the winter.
-The restored, redbrick National Trust building is 1.8 kilometres from the Three Sisters viewing platform and is perfect for any traveller or family on a budget.
+The award-winning Blue Mountains YHA sleeps up to 200 people, with the added comfort of a log fire during the winter.
+The restored, red-brick National Trust building is 1.8km (1.1mi) from the Three Sisters viewing platform and perfect for any traveller or family on a budget.

-With panoramic views of the Kanimbla Valley, the Season of Mists offers a completely private getaway for you to truly take in the tranquil region.
-Perfect for that romantic getaway and also those seeking a bit of luxury, the cosy bedrooms will keep you warm when the snow sweeps through the region in winter.
+With unobstructed views of the Kanimbla Valley, the Season of Mists offers a completely private getaway for you to truly take in the tranquil region.
+Perfect for that romantic break and also for those seeking a bit of luxury, the cosy bedrooms will keep you warm when the snow sweeps through the region in winter.